 2. In "System Report"We go to the menu"Hardware”→“Power".
 On the left side is displayed all the information regarding the battery status, resources and energy settings.
-Under the "Health Information”We find the number of charging cycles and the state of the battery.
+Under the "Health Information"yeahsim the number of charging cycles and the condition of the battery.

 "Cycle Count: 54 ″, “Condition: Normal", for a MacBook Pro (15-inch, 2017) with two years of daily operation.
 Good enough.
 But here's what the status of a battery on a phone looks like MacBook Pro (13-inch, Mid.
 2012):

-"Cycle Count: NEVER","Service Battery".
-However, the battery life is quite good, successfully lasting up to 3 hours in browsing or iTunes, with a brightness of about 80%.
+"Cycle Count: NEVER","service Battery".
+However, the battery autonomy is quite good, successfully resisting up to 3 hours of browsing iTunes, with a brightness of approximately 80%.

 What does a battery charge cycle mean?
 MacBook (Battery Cycle Count) and up to which cycle limit the battery can be used